BenDStokes/VariTensor/README.md

     // Finally, contract T to a scalar
     Tensor Y = T[mu, mu];
-    double z = Y; // Scalar tensors are convertable to double }
+    double z{Y}; // Scalar tensors are convertable to double }
 ```

 > :information_source: **Note**
 >
-> The indexing operator, [ ], returns a View object that can be used to iterate over tensors or construct new ones.
+> The indexing operator, [ ], returns a View object that can be used to iterate over tensors or initialise new ones.

 ### Metric Tensor